MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

   Because the derivatives are analytic, the Fourier method is not subject to finite-difference discretization error from the bin grid.
-Curvature still depends on the Fourier series truncation: use ``fourier_m = fourier_n = 2`` unless you need shorter wavelengths, and increase them only while curvature improves systematically rather than starts adding noise.
+Curvature still depends on the Fourier series truncation: use ``fourier_m = fourier_n = 2`` unless shorter wavelengths are required, and increase these values only while curvature improves systematically rather than becoming dominated by noise.